TendTo/dlinear/docs/Usage.md

 dlinear --in --format mps
 ```

-When the stdin mode is used, the problem can be typed directly in the terminal.
+When the stdin mode is used, the problem must be typed directly in the terminal.
-When it is complete, press `Ctrl+D` two times to signal the end of the input.
+To signal dlinear the end of the input, press `Ctrl+D` two times.
+This will start the solver.